-A journey to medicine: Results day and beyond How to use this booklet This is the fifth of five booklets developed for teachers and advisers in secondary schools and colleges.
-It provides guidance on how to support your students on results day and with any subsequent decisions they make need to make.
+A journey to medicine: Results day and beyond

+How to use this booklet

+This is the fifth of five booklets developed for teachers and advisers in secondary schools and colleges.
+It provides guidance on how to support your students on results day and with any subsequent decisions they need to make.

 Medical schools recognise this can be a challenging time for staff and students, particularly when results are not as expected.
 This booklet outlines the options available to your students.

 This booklet is particularly aimed at those schools and colleges which have limited experience of supporting students in their application to medicine.
-It has been produced by the Medical Schools Council and is endorsed by all 33 publicly funded undergraduate medical schools in the UK.
+It has been produced by the Medical Schools Council and is endorsed by all member undergraduate medical schools in the UK.

 The information relates to UK medical schools only.
-It is correct and accurate at the time of publication (March 2017), and relates to the 2017-2018 admissions process.
-It will be updated annually but we advise you to check individual medical school websites
+It is correct and accurate at the time of publication (May 2018).
+It will be updated annually but we advise you to check individual medical school websites.

+The Medical Schools Council's resources for students and teachers or advisers is available online.

+Visit www.medschools.ac.uk/studying-medicine/applications/ resources-for-students-and-teachers for more information.

 Contents

 When students have met their offer 3

 When students have not met their offer 4

 Students who did not apply to medicine 5

 Preparing for medical school 6

 Life at medical school 7